-- Better performing firms engage in foreign trade and offshoring activities. - Positive effects of exporting are often found in younger firms that export from less advanced economies to more advanced economies. - Exporters pay higher wages to comparable workers. - International trade and firm survival are positively linked. - The overall effect of offshoring on the labor market is modest.
+- Better performing firms engage in foreign trade and offshoring activities. - Positive effects of exporting are often found in younger firms that export from less advanced economies to more advanced economies. - Exporters pay higher wages to comparable workers. - International trade and firm survival are positively linked. - The overall negative effects of offshoring on labor markets are modest.

-Exporting does not make firms pay more 90 80 · Ψ 70-.⊆ 60 · wage 50 t=0: 40 exporting Daily 30 starts non-exporters 20 export starters 10 0 -2 -3 -10 1 2 Years exporting Source: [1].
-I Z A World of Labo
+Exporting does not make firms pay more 90 80 70 in€ 60 wage 50 t=0: 40 exporting Daily 30 starts Non-exporters 20 Export starters 10 0 3 -2 -1 0 1 2 Years exporting Source: [1].
+IZA World of Labo